-Real was founded in 2014 and is headquartered in Toronto and New York City.
+Real was founded in 2014 and is domiciled in Canada and headquartered in New York City.
 We provide brokerage services for the real estate market in the United States and Canada.
-On March 31, 2022, Real was licensed in 45 states and the District of Columbia in the United States and in Alberta, Ontario and British Columbia, Canada.
+On June 30, 2023, Real was licensed in 47 states and the District of Columbia in the United States and in Alberta, Ontario, British Columbia, and Manitoba, Canada.
 Real's fast-growing network of agents allows for strong relationship building, access to a nationwide referral network and seamless expansion opportunities.